Route 66

 Although there are plenty of parks to visit, the cities along Route 66 are worth a day or two of exploring.
 Chicago, Oklahoma City, Sante Fe, Albuquerque, Flagstaff, and Los Angeles, are just some of the many places to stop.

-Parks within 30 miles of Route 66
+Parks directly on Route 66

 Since Route 66 travels through the Sunbelt, many of these parks are best enjoyed during the cooler times of year, such as spring and fall.
 Traveling during the shoulder seasons allows you to avoid the winter crowds, while still making the most of these incredible parks.